 Creating a new human life isn’t a task for the fainthearted.
 You will go through numerous physiological and psychological changes.
 While some of these shifts may delight you, others, like sagging skin, can damage your self-esteem.
 How can you prevent loose skin after pregnancy?
 Here are 12 pre- and postpartum tips.

 Before You Give Birth

 It’s far more practical to prevent the problem than to try to address it after giving birth.
 To minimize your chances of loose skin after pregnancy, try to do the following while expecting:

 According to aesthetician Fini Leijissius, many clients complain that moisturizers aren’t doing their job when, in reality, they experience chronic dehydration.
 A lack of moisture from the inside will leave your skin saggy.
 Over time, thirst weakens the connective fibers that give your skin lift, further exacerbating the elephant-knee appearance.

 Carry a refillable water bottle with you and sip throughout the day.
 Learn to recognize the signs of thirst.
 Besides cotton-mouth, you may also feel dizzy or nauseous.
 You should avoid alcohol while pregnant and go light on caffeine, which is a diuretic that may add to your need to use the restroom more frequently.

 2. Get Lots of Vitamin C

-Vitamin C does triple-duty for pregnant mamas.
+There are many different Vitamin C liposomal benefits, with it actually doing triple-duty for pregnant mamas.
 In today’s age of COVID-19, keeping a healthy immune system is more vital than ever, and this nutrient helps ready your body to fight pathogens.

 When it comes to your skin, vitamin C helps stimulate collagen production, which fights skin-sagging.
 It helps you build a structure and might reduce stretch marks.